deriv-com/deriv-app/packages/components/stories/accordion/README.md

 # Accordion Component

-Renders an accordions with a list of inner objects.
-The objects must have `header` and `content` property and both of them can be a `simple` string or a `node object`.
+An accordions with a list of node objects.
+Objects must have `header` and `content` props and both of them can be a simple `string` or a `node object`.

 #### Supported Gestures: